mickfuzz/phd4/_posts/thesis_chapters/2023-2-3-Methodology.md

   - Design based intervention / research
   - Conceptions of Agency (revisited) & implications for design / analysis from DBR and CHAT
 - Methods
+  - Discussion about scope of analysis -
    - Justification of GDP as a key unit of analysis
     - implications for granularity of research data (via video capture etc)
     - other questions to inform context and community (via interview data)
   - Data gathering